-Brown has struck a nerve with the public by talking about neglected aspects of human connection.
+Brown has struck a nerve with the public.
+She’s done it by talking about neglected aspects of human connection.

 Brown’s path to realizing vulnerability is, oddly enough, a strength

-Indeed, you’ll be pleased to know she’s a down-to-earth, dyed-in-the-wool fifth-generation Texan with a very unconventional, dare I say authentic path to professional glory.
+Indeed, you’ll be pleased to know she’s a down-to-earth, dyed-in-the-wool fifth-generation Texan.
+Hers is a very unconventional, dare I say authentic path to professional glory.

-She decided to go to school to figure herself out.
+She decided to go to school to figure it all out.
 In the process, she ended up joining the ranks of all those self-helpers who end up as social workers, psychologists, and any other number of -ists.

-She got her PhD in 2002 and became a research professor at the University of Houston, where she now holds the Endowed Chair at The Graduate College of Social Work.
+Brown received her PhD in 2002 and became a research professor at the University of Houston.
+She now holds the school’s Endowed Chair at The Graduate College of Social Work.

 In 2010, the year of her extremely popular TEDx talk, she also published The Gifts of Imperfection.
 The book sold briskly and racked up great reviews from critics, further raising her profile—all the way up to ‘public figure’ status.

-Her recurring message, delivered with empathy and self-reflection, is beguilingly simple and important, yet oddly not thought about or discussed that much.
+Her recurring message, delivered with empathy and self-reflection, is simple and important.
+Yet oddly it’s not thought about or discussed that much.

-It goes something like this: vulnerability is a precondition to being authentic, being present, living wholeheartedly, and making life more meaningful.
+It goes something like this.
+Vulnerability is a precondition to being authentic and being present.
+To living wholeheartedly, and making life more meaningful.

-The more composed and soldierly people appear to be, the more often their true feelings are being repressed, and their decision-making process clouded by over-thinking, and thinking beyond the moment into the future or the past.
+The more composed and soldierly people appear to be, the more their true feelings are being repressed.
+The more their decision-making process is clouded by over-thinking.

-This paradox is well illustrated by studying vulnerability’s symbolization in American Sign Language.
-The word/concept can be translated one of two ways, with distinctly different meanings in tone.
+This paradox is well illustrated by looking at how vulnerability is symbolized in American Sign Language.
+The word/concept can be translated one of two ways, with quite different meanings in tone.

-But the other way of signing vulnerability is a Clark- Kent-revealing-his-Superman-uniform type gesture, which of course translates to mean “open heart.”
+But the other way of signing vulnerability is a “Clark Kent revealing his Superman uniform” type of gesture.
+That translates to mean “open heart.”
 Pretty good.

 The second interpretation, is, of course, more Brown’s cup of tea.
 For her, courage is underpinned—rather than undermined—by vulnerability.